dd32/td-gh-ex/readme.txt

 2. Customize the style of your website by adding a logo, setting your preferred layout, activating the Homepage Sections, changing the fonts and selecting custom colors.

 == Changelog ==
+1.3 - Jul 11, 2020
+Updates and fixes for Easy Digital Downloads

 1.2.9 - Jun 20, 2020
 Added TGMPA to recommend Starter Sites plugin